 Lumitex, Inc.

-Tech Note 1-1: Light Energy/Brightness Units and Conversions
+Tech Note 1-1: Light Power/Brightness Units and Conversions

 Marks Standard Handbook for Mechanical Engineers ninth edition